 We also promote the use of Travel Plans for businesses and schools.
 These are sometimes required as a planning condition for new developments.
 If you would like to learn more about travel plans, the Essential Guide to Travel Planning (pdf) is a good source of information.

-There are a number of electric vehicle charging points spread throughout Moray, for more details about locations and charging times please visit chargeyourcar.org.uk.
+There are a number of publically available electric vehicle charging points spread throughout Moray, for details about locations the fees for charging your vehicle please visit:

 Speyside Low Carbon Hub